nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "Count me in, Holmes.
 I have nothing to do for a day or two."

 "Your morals don't improve, Watson.
-You have added fib- bing to your other vices.
+You have added fibbing to your other vices.
 You bear every sign of the busy medical man, with calls on him every hour."

 "Not such important ones.
 But can't you have this fellow